Manipur violence: Supreme Court asks state government to file fresh status report

 The second plea by Bharatiya Janata Party MLA Dinganglung Gangmei challenged a Manipur High Court order asking the state government to consider petitions of the majority Meitei community to be included in the Scheduled Tribe category.

 A rally organised on May 3 to oppose the Meiteis demand descended into violence and has left over 100 people dead and several thousands in shelter camps.
-The state has been on edge since then with widespread incidents of violence and arson.
+The state has been on the edge since then with widespread incidents of violence and arson.

 During Monday’s hearing, Senior Advocate Colin Gonsalves, appearing for the Manipur Tribal Forum, told the Supreme Court that the situation in the state has worsened.